 There are a couple of open-air markets in the square selling handicrafts, clothes, shoes, bags, gifts and a variety of souvenirs & accessories.

-There are several cafes and small restaurants dotted around the square with the emphasis on Asian cuisine.
+There are several cafes and small restaurants dotted around the square with an emphasis on Asian cuisine.
 Somtam Nua is a popular place serving Isaan food.
 There is nearly always a line outside.

 There are also several Dessert cafes, coffee shops, theme cafes and a couple of animal petting cafes.
 The Mermaid Cafe serves up cute colorful drinks & desserts in a bright beach, sea and mermaid themed setting.
 A few doors along is the Angel Dust cafe with a similar Kawai theme.